-Where did you see yourself at this age when
+Where did you see yourself at this age when you were 20?

 I certainly wasn’t thinking in terms of, “Is this what I’m going to do for the rest of my life?”
 Maybe I was leaning towards racing through my youth and dealing with it later on.
 I was having too much fun to consider the consequences and repercussions.

 Who are you currently listening to and reading?